AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

-# All the Ways You can Extend Stingray
+# All the Ways You Can Extend Stingray

 As introduced in the ~{ System Overview }~, you can make your custom plug-in hook in to the Stingray editor, the runtime engine, and the project content.
 Depending on what you want your plug-in to do, you may need to integrate with one, two, or all three of these components.